Azure/azure-functions-dotnet-worker-preview/README.md

 ### Functions

 Like .NET Core 3.1 function apps, functions are in C# files.
-They are currently separated into folders but, like .NET Core 3.1 functions, they can be organized differently.
+They are currently separated into folders but, like .NET Core 3.1 functions, they can be organized differently if you wish.

 One important difference with .NET 5 functions is that "rich bindings", such as binding to a Cosmos DB client, are not supported.
 Use strings and C# objects (POCOs).
 For HTTP, use `HttpRequestData` and `HttpResponseData` objects.